CallMeAnaHehe/prai_public/diary.md

 ## Day 4

 No progress on local tool calling today, but I did extremely heavy work on Prai's memory and intelligence.
 I gave her more emotions and made her mimic the user's behavior.
 Did I do it well?
 Yeah, I'm actually proud of it.
 Does an AI need emotions to be AGI?
 No — AGI doesn't require emotions, doesn't require fear, doesn't require pain, doesn't require happiness.
 But I did it anyway, because I want Prai to be alive, not just smart.

+## Day 5

+First proper live test.
+I told Prai to build a project from scratch and watched her work in real time — fixing mistakes as she went, seeing how she handles a real-world scenario instead of controlled experiments.
+It's one thing to test tool calling in isolation, another to watch an agent navigate an actual task with all its messiness.
+I'll report back on how things go.